Spending some time putting together these make ahead breakfast recipes will speed up your mornings while getting them off to a delicious start.

-Oatmeal: Not only is oatmeal considered a super food, it’s a super way to fill your child’s rumbling stomach.
-But don’t mess around with those individual “just add hot water” packets; they’re usually packed with added sugar, preservatives and artificial flavors.
-Why not make a big pot of old-fashioned (not instant) or steel-cut oats, then freeze single servings in a muffin tin for busy breakfasts throughout the week?
-Add raisins or whatever dried fruit your family likes before freezing, then pop the frozen servings into a bag.
-To serve, just microwave a disc of oatmeal in a bowl on the defrost setting and serve with milk, brown sugar and more dried fruit.
+Oatmeal: Not only is oatmeal considered a super food, but it’s also a super way to fill your child’s rumbling stomach.
+Don’t mess around with those “just add hot water” packets; they’re packed with added sugar, preservatives, and artificial flavors.
+Why not make a big pot of old-fashioned or steel-cut oats, then portion single servings in a muffin tin?
+Pop the frozen servings into a bag and chuck them back in the freezer.
+To eat, defrost a disc of oatmeal in a bowl in the microwave and serve with milk, brown sugar and more fruit.

 French Toast Sticks: More nutritious than their store-bought counterparts when made with whole wheat, French toast sticks are very easy to prepare.
-Stir together 3 eggs, 3/4 cup skim milk and 1 teaspoon of vanilla.
+Blend 3 eggs, 3/4 cup skim milk and 1 teaspoon of vanilla.
 Slice whole wheat bread into sticks 1 1/2 inch thick and dip them in the egg mixture.
 Melt butter in a skillet and cook the French toast sticks until brown on both sides.
-Arrange on a cookie sheet so they’re not touching, freeze until solid, and transfer to a plastic bag.
-To serve, heat them in the oven or toaster oven, sprinkle with powdered sugar if you like, and drizzle on some maple syrup.
-(See my recipe for homemade maple syrup for a low-cost alternative to the store-bought stuff.)
+Arrange on a cookie sheet, so they’re not touching, freeze until solid, and transfer to a plastic bag.
+To serve, heat them in the oven or toaster oven, sprinkle with powdered sugar if you like, and drizzle with some maple syrup.
+(See my recipe for homemade syrup for a low-cost alternative to the store-bought stuff.)

-Pigs in a Pancake Blanket: Wrap fully cooked linked sausages in a pancake and arrange on a cookie sheet so they’re not touching.
+Pigs in a Pancake Blanket: Wrap thoroughly cooked linked sausages in a pancake and arrange on a baking sheet, so they’re not touching.
 Freeze then transfer to a plastic bag.
 To serve, just microwave until warm and add a side of syrup for dipping.

-Not Mickey D’s McMuffins: Preheat the oven to 325F and grease a muffin tin.
-Crack an egg into each indentation, and pierce the yolk with a fork.
+Not Mickey D’s McMuffins: Preheat the oven to 325°F and grease a muffin pan.
+Crack an egg into each indentation and pierce the yolk with a fork.
 Bake until eggs are cooked through (5-10 minutes).
 Meanwhile, split and toast English muffins.
+(Here’s a recipe for homemade English muffins!)
 When the eggs are done, turn them onto a rack to cool.
 Place one egg, a slice of Canadian bacon or ham and a slice of American cheese on a muffin half, and top with the other half.
-Wrap individually in plastic wrap and freeze until solid, then store in a bag.
+Wrap individually in plastic wrap, freeze until solid and store in a bag.
 Defrost these in the fridge overnight for best results.
-To serve, remove plastic wrap, roll in a paper towel and microwave until heated through.
+To serve, remove plastic wrap, roll in a paper towel and microwave until hot.

 Breakfast burritos: (These are my son’s favorites.)
-Brown pork sausage meat until fully cooked.
+Brown pork sausage meat until fully cooked (or make homemade breakfast sausage).
 Scramble and cook 10-12 eggs.
-Stir sausage into eggs.
+Stir sausage and 1 can diced green chiles (drained) into eggs.
 Shred 1 cup of sharp cheddar cheese.
 Wrap 12 whole wheat tortillas in a paper towel and microwave until warm.
 To assemble burrito, lay a tortilla on the counter and fill with 1/4 cup sausage-egg mixture.
-Sprinkle on cheese.
+Sprinkle with cheese.
 Wrap into a burrito, and wrap this in plastic wrap.
 Freeze.
 Defrost the night before serving for best texture and either heat in the microwave or toaster oven to serve.